simoninireland/epyc/paper.md

 # Summary

-``epyc`` is a Python module for designing, executing, storing, and analysing the results of large sets of possibly long-running computational experiments, as are often found when writing simulations of complex networks and other domains.
+``epyc`` is a Python module for designing, executing, storing, and analysing the results of large sets of (possibly long-running)g computational experiments, as are often found when writing simulations of complex networks and other domains.
 It allows the same experimental code to be run on single machines, multicore machines, and